Accounts and Passwords

 192.168.1.4 windows.hashes WINDOWS_hashes.txt text/plain Windows Hashes /root/.msf4/loot/20141121182250_default_192.168.1.4_windows.hashes_123878.txt

-Task 4
+Task 3.4

 Crack the NTLM hashes out of SAM with the auxiliary/analyze/jtr_crack_fast utility

-+ Click here for Cheat
+Click here for a cheat...

 msf post(smart_hashdump) > use auxiliary/analyze/jtr_crack_fast